PtkPlum/PtkPlum/README.md

 👋 Hi, I’m PtkPlum, 22 years.
 What's your name?

-👀 I’m interested in Math Model, Artificial Intelligent, Operation Research, Pure Math, Visual Art, Music
+👀 I’m interested in Math Model, Artificial Intelligent, Operation Research, Stats, Pure Math, Visual Art, Music

 🌱 And I’m currently learning Natural Language Processing using in the data preparation method and Its Development in Document Control